FAQ's - Frequently Adventured Questions

 But don’t worry—even if you have no clue about technical workings, you’ll get your ride up and running again.
 This is how we know:

-- It’s part of the rally code of honor that teams help each other whenever necessary.
+- It’s part of the rally code of honour that teams help each other whenever necessary.
 There’s nearly always a fellow rally participant in close proximity who has enough technical know-how and the right tools to help you out.

 - If you’re really stranded way out in the sticks, don’t hesitate to ask for help from local people.
 Even if you don’t speak the language, you’ll encounter people more than willing to help out.
 Sometimes just a friendly smile and a couple of shared vodkas will do—before you know it, your motor will be running again….